microsoft/FluidFramework/build-tools/packages/build-cli/docs/merge.md

 ## `flub merge info`

 Get info about the merge status of branches in the repo.
 Uses "main" and "next" if no branch names are provided.
+Output the data as JSON using --json.

 ```
 USAGE
-  $ flub merge info [-b <value>] [-v]
+  $ flub merge info [--json] [-b <value>] [-v]

 FLAGS
   -b, --branch=<value>...
 A branch name.
 Use this argument multiple times to provide multiple branch names.
   -v, --verbose            Verbose logging.

+GLOBAL FLAGS
+  --json  Format output as json.

 DESCRIPTION
   Get info about the merge status of branches in the repo.
 Uses "main" and "next" if no branch names are provided.
+  Output the data as JSON using --json.

 EXAMPLES
   Get info about the merge status of the main and next branch in the repo.

     $ flub merge info

+  Output the merge status as JSON using --json.

+    $ flub merge info --json
 ```